rust-lang-ua/learn_rust_together/introduction.md

 1. To install rustup on Linux or macOS, open a terminal and enter the following command.    `curl https://sh.rustup.rs -sSf | sh`
 2. Once the Rust installation is complete, the Cargo’s bin directory (`~/.cargo/bin` – where all tools are installed) will be added in your PATH environment variable, in `~/.profile`.

-To get a more detailed description or other methods of setting up Rust environment - go to our [list of setup materials](https://github.com/rust-lang-ua/learn_rust_together/blob/master/learn.md#setup).
+:zap:	To get a more detailed description or other methods of setting up Rust environment - go to our [list of setup materials](https://github.com/rust-lang-ua/learn_rust_together/blob/master/learn.md#setup).

 ## :question: Where to get help?:

 If you are Ukrainian, the best way to get help is to join our [Learn Rust Together](https://t.me/rustlang_ua) community, where you’ll be definitely heard and helped by more experienced members.

-There is also our [:speech_balloon: Communicate](https://github.com/ChapliaS/LearnRustTogether/blob/master/communicate.md) page, where you can find a lot of different Rust global or local chats and news streams.
+:zap:	There is also our [:speech_balloon: Communicate](https://github.com/ChapliaS/LearnRustTogether/blob/master/communicate.md) page, where you can find a lot of different Rust global or local chats and news streams.

 ## :pushpin: How to ask questions?: